dpetzel/dpetzel.github.io/content/post/Rethinking Datastax Opscenter HA on AWS.md

 ---
 categories: [AWS,Cassandra]
 date: 2017-03-18T19:44:53-04:00
-draft: true
 tags: [Cassandra,Datastax,AWS]
 title: Rethinking Datastax Opscenter HA on AWS
 type: post
 ---

-This past week I've been working on building a highly available installation of Datastax Opscenter in an automated fashion in AWS.
+Recently I've been working on building a highly available installation of Datastax Opscenter in an automated fashion on AWS.
 I've decided to abandon my pursuit of installing Opscenter with automatic fail over and will propose an alternate solution which I believe still achieves high availability as well as much better self-healing.

 <!--more-->

+**DISCLAIMER** This is not a proven solution, while I believe it should work, understand this is a proposal.

 Before we get started lets define what "High Availability" or "Highly Available" means since this term is somewhat subjective to the individual.
 I think this quote from https://www.digitalocean.com/community/tutorials/what-is-high-availability sums it up pretty well: